nasa/fmdtools/docs/Development Guide.rst

 * Docstrings which document the classes and functions which make up your model.
 These are most important for development and should include:
 	* An overall module description (top of file)
 	* Docstrings for flows: What does the state represent?
 What are the states?
 What values may these take?
-	* Docstrings for :class:`fmdtools.define.FxnBlock`: What are the states, parameters, behaviors, and modes?
+	* Docstrings for :class:`fmdtools.define.Function`: What are the states, parameters, behaviors, and modes?
 	* For any method/function, try to follow existing docstring conventions, with a summary of the purpose/behavior of the method, and a description of all input/output data types.

 Documentation can best be thought of as a *contract that your code should fulfill*.
 As such, it can be very helpful to think of the documentation first, as a way of specifying your work.
 Tests (formal and informal) can then be defined based on the stated behavior of the function.
 It is thus recommended to *document your code as you write it*, instead of waiting until the end of the development process, to avoid technical debt.